Tascurator/tascurator-documents/docs/docs/modeling.md

 ## Category - カテゴリー

-Group to which Task belongs.
-The landlord can add Task to Category after creating Category.
+The Category is a group to which Task belongs.
+The landlord can add a Task to the Category after creating Category.
 Display a warning dialog when deleting Category that owns Tasks.

 #### Constraints